Why Start the New Year with Blank Charts? A new year doesn't mean a new system...

 Amazon does what I would prefer… they add new data points to the chart.
-I can choose to the the last 52 weeks.
+I can choose to view the last 52 weeks.
 As we add a data point, one data point is dropped.
-I can also view “all historical data” for even more context, if I choose (which is what I normally look at).
+I can also view “all historical data” for even more context if I choose (which is what I normally look at).

 This chart, with the first data point of 2018 added and the oldest data point removed, would be helpful: